enricodg/brio-challenge/README.md

 - No request body, user validation, only assume user & company is always exist.
 - No authentication, api versioning, base response, base db model is implemented.
 - User and company are not bounded to each other, and the caller is the one who's responsible for passing the correct user/company id.
+- By default employees and companies are subscribed to all channels.
+To unsubscribe it is required to fill the data in subscription_settings collection.

 ## Tests
 Run test by